 A "public survey" is a novel method of attempting to measure the value of a property suitable for public use but unsuitable for any economic use.
 This informal methodology may also be referred to as "contingent valuation".
 However, like the concept of "public interest value", "contingent valuation" is not recognized by the Dictionary of Real Estate Appraisal, 3rd Addition (1993), nor the Appraisal of Real Estate, 10th Addition (1992).
 Even if the concept was recognized, the survey method would be a weak means of measuring market value.
 As with any survey, the potential for skewed results is enormous.
 Reliable interpretations depend in part on the applicability of the population sampled.
 For example, poll data indicates that greater concentrations of citizen's with an "above-average" or "high" concern about endangered species reside in eastern states.
-12 It is likely the federal acquisition of public lands in Alaska would fall near the bottom of a prioritized list that includes deficit reduction, law enforcement, health care, housing, education, defense, etc.
+12 It is likely the federal acquisition of public lands in Alaska would fall near the bottom of a prioritized list that includes deficit reduction, law enforcement, health care, housing, education, defense, etc. "For the past year, public opinion polls have routinely found fewer than 5 percent of Americans think the environment is one of the nation's pressing problems."13

 The Direct Sales Comparison Approach (Market Approach) is not a reliable measure of Public Interest Value.
 The first two acquisitions by the Exxon Valdez Oil Spill Trustee Council represent recent transactions in which large tracts of remote Alaska acreage were acquired for the same purpose as that intended for the subject.
 Those acquisitions may be promoted by some as examples of Public Interest Value.
 However, indications of what the "public" will pay are inconsistent.
 The acquisition of 24,000 acres in the Kachemak Bay vicinity indicates the purchase price is only partially supported by an economic use.
-Reportedly, merchantible timber was a minority component of value
+Reportedly, merchantible timber was a minority component of value (approximately 20%).
+This allocation left the residual component, consisting primarily of steep backlands, to support a per acre price of several hundred dollars.
+In contrast, the acquisition of nearly 42,000 acres on Afognak Island reflects a purchase price wholly supported by the economic value of natural resources - merchantible timber.
+In other words, the underlying land as a residual, is given little, if any, consideration as a component of value.
+Arguably, the oceanfront acreage in the Kachemak Bay area has more potential than the oceanfront acreage on Afognak Island.
+However, the difference is not sufficient enough to allow a meaningful correlation of these acquisitions to each other let alone the subjects.

-^{12. &}lt;u>LATITUDES AND ATTITUDES: An Atlas of American Tastes, Trends, Politics, and Passions, 1994 by Michael Weiss - Reported in Time Magazine, (December 13, 1993) 27.
+12. &lt;u>LATITUDES AND ATTITUDES: An Atlas of American Tastes, Trends, Politics, and Passions, 1994 by Michael Weiss - Reported in Time Magazine, (December 13, 1993) 27.